genomicsclass/leanpub/manuscript/exploratory_data_analysis.md

 ![Heights of father and son pairs plotted against each other.](images/R/exploratory_data_analysis-tmp-scatterplot-1.png)

-The scatter plot shows a general trend: the taller the father, the taller to son.
+The scatter plot shows a general trend: the taller the father, the taller the son.
 A summary of this trend is the correlation coefficient which in this cases is 0.5.
-We motivate this statistic by trying to predict the son's height using the father's height.
+We will motivate this statistic by trying to predict the son's height using the father's height.

 ## Stratification

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/exploratory_data_analysis.Rmd).

 Suppose we are asked to guess the height of randomly select sons.
 The average height, 68.7 inches, is the value with the highest proportion (see histogram) and would be our prediction.
 But what if we are told that the father is 72 inches tall, do we sill guess 68.7?

 Note that the father is taller than average.
 Specifically, he is 1.7 standard deviations taller than the average father.
 So should we predict that the son is also 1.75 standard deviations taller?
 It turns out this would be an overestimate.
 To see this we look at all the sons with fathers who are about 72 inches.
-We do this by _stratifying_ the son heights.
+We do this by _stratifying_ the father heights.

 ```r